Research at Gies

 Gies Business Research Lab

-Business increasingly needs accurate, actionable research – and more and more, the research they need requires active interaction and engagement with human participants.
-The Gies Business Research Lab (GBRL) is dedicated to supporting Gies faculty in performing groundbreaking research on business decision-making with human subjects.
+The Gies Business Research Lab (GBRL) supports all Gies faculty in performing groundbreaking research with human subjects.
 The industry-leading, innovative research performed in this lab can address critical societal needs through the transfer and application of knowledge and can help organizations and individuals make effective, efficient decisions.

-GBRL resources are available to all Gies researchers conducting human subjects research.
-GBRL focuses on responding to the emerging needs of Gies researchers.
-GBRL provides tangible support and structure to enhance excellence in data collection, analysis, and publication, including access to student and non-student research participants, dedicated research and participant management systems, study implementation support, and state-of-the-art lab space.
+GBRL provides tangible support and structure to enhance excellence in data collection, access to student and non-student research participants, dedicated research and participant management systems, and state-of-the-art lab space.
 GBRL is also home to our groundbreaking alumni research study participation program: the Gies Business Research Panel.

 Data Science Research Service